All funds received by the Board as a result of agreed Stipulations, Hearings and Final Orders are deposited into the

 While these terms have not been formally defined, staff has interpreted them to mean just that: the use is no more than once a day and lasts a few minutes, so long as there is no disruption to your work or to the work of others.

 So long as the use is brief, infrequent, of little or no cost to the state, is not disruptive, does not support a private business, organization or group, the Board has said that a 'de minimis' use of state resources would not violate the ethics law.

 No. To use the internet radio takes up a bandwidth, and goes beyond a de minimis use.

 You may be able to, if it falls within 'organizational effectiveness.'
-That means that the agency head has approved the activity and acknowledges that it relates to an agency’s mission and encompasses activities that enhance or augment the agency’s ability to perform its mission.
+That means that the agency head has approved the activity and acknowledges that it relates to an agency’s mission and encompasses activities that enhance or augment the agency’s ability to perform its mission and such use is contained in a Board approved policy.
 The Board recognizes that state agencies may allow employees to participate in activities that are not official state duties but promote organizational effectiveness by supporting a collegial work environment.

 Items such as pens, note pads, refrigerator magnets and the like.